Skip to content

 Can I use Base64 in a URL?

-Sometimes, but standard Base64 characters may need URL-safe handling or additional URL encoding.
+Sometimes, but standard Base64 characters such as plus, slash, and equals may need URL-safe handling or additional URL encoding.

 Which one hides data?

 Neither.
-Both can be reversed and should not be used for secrecy.
+Both can be reversed and should not be used for passwords, private tokens, or secrecy.